Philadelphia Graffiti Pier: A Love Letter to the City’s Underground Arts

 Octopus mural

 Ready to plan your visit?
 You can find this urban art gallery at the intersection of E. Cumberland Street and Beach Street.
 There is ample parking along the two streets.
 Word to the wise, stick to the trails or stock up on calamine lotion—there’s poison ivy throughout the site.
+Bug spray is also a really good idea in the summer.

 2 thoughts on “Philadelphia Graffiti Pier: A Love Letter to the City’s Underground Arts”